 - 4x Sony TOUGH G 128GB SDCX cards

 When I ditched the Canon gear, I did hold onto an EF mount Sigma 14mm f/1.8 ART lens that I specifically purchased this year for astrophotography.
 I’ll continue to use this with my new Sony system using the Sigma MC-11 adapter.
-At some point I might take advantage of Sigma’s mount change service and get it fitted with a native E-Mount, but for now I’m happy to use the adapter.
-Generally speaking you will loose some autofocus performance when going through the adapter, but since I’m using it for manual focus astrophotography and aurora photography it doesn’t concern me.
-In the short term I’ll also use it for wide landscape work as well until I have made a decision on additional E-Mount lens purchases.
+At some point, I might take advantage of Sigma’s mount change service and get it fitted with a native E-Mount, but for now, I’m happy to use the adapter.
+Generally speaking, you will lose some autofocus performance when going through the adapter, but since I’m using it for manual focus astrophotography and aurora photography it doesn’t concern me.
+In the short term, I’ll also use it for wide landscape work as well until I have made a decision on additional E-Mount lens purchases.
 There are rumours of a fast wide G-Master prime coming in the near future and I’m curious to see where it fits compared to my 24mm GM.

 So that’s it for now, and it’s quite a shock to the system.
 I have had a cabinet full of Canon cameras and lenses my entire career, but it certainly feels like the beginning of a new adventure.